timocp/ruby-calc/README.md

 Calc::Q    | Rational numbers (fractions)
 Calc::C    | Complex numbers

 In calc, all 3 types of numbers can be arbitrarily large/precise.
-But ruby Bignum/Rational already do this.
-Calc is useful for its rich collection of numeric functions, as well as being able to calculate transcendental functions to arbitrary accuracy.
+It provides a large collection of builtin functions, all of which can compute results to arbitrary accuracy.

 While incomplete, this library intends to implement the ruby Numeric interface on each class, and also provide wrappers for all numerical functions provided by the calc library.

+In addition to providing access to the C library which implements calc (libcalc), this ruby gem aims for compatibility with the standard ruby types (`Calc::Z`, `Calc::Q` and `Calc::C` should act like `Fixnum`/`Bugnum`, `Rational` and `Complex` respectively).

-### Integers
+### Integers (Calc::Z)

 ```ruby
 # creating integers (following are all equivalent)